foxpoint-se/promotion/docs/src/content/docs/how-to-use-ui-and-eel-together.md

    1. `make build-sym`
    1. `make start-pid-rudder`
    1. You should now see some output saying that a few nodes have started.
 If you get any errors, I can't help you :)
-1. In another terminal, let's say `Ground control 1`, do the following:
+1. In another terminal, let's say `Remote to RPi 2`, do the following:
    1. `ssh eel`
-   1. `cd eel`
+   1. `cd eel/docker`
-   1. `source source_me.sh`
+   1. `dc up -d`
-   1. `ros2 launch rosbridge_server rosbridge_websocket_launch.xml`
+   1. `dc logs -f`
-   1. You should see something like `Rosbridge WebSocket server started...`.
+   1. You should see Docker starting up and then something like `Rosbridge WebSocket server started...`.
-1. In the third terminal, let's say `Ground control 2`, do the following:
+1. In the third terminal, let's say `Ground control`, do the following:
    1. `cd ~/code/ground-control`
    1. `git checkout main`
    1. `git pull`